Fight for What’s Yours with a North Carolina Wage and Hour Lawyer

-Sadly, some employers have been known to purposely misclassify certain non-exempt employees (hourly) as exempt (salaried) so they won’t have to pay them overtime.
+You’re not alone.
+Unfortunately, some employers have been known to purposely misclassify certain non-exempt employees (hourly) as exempt (salaried) so they won’t have to pay them overtime.
+Sound familiar?

-Your right to fair labor and wages is also protected by federal wage and hour laws, particularly the Fair Labor Standards Act (FLSA), also known as the Federal Wage and Hour Law.
-The FLSA establishes minimum wage, overtime pay, hours worked, recordkeeping, youth employment and child labor standards, and more.
-The FLSA covers all employees of an “enterprise,” which is defined as:
+Your right to fair labor and wages is also protected by federal wage and hour laws, particularly the Fair Labor Standards Act (FLSA).
+The FLSA establishes standards for minimum wage, overtime pay, hours worked, recordkeeping, youth employment, child labor, and more.
+The FLSA covers all employees of an “enterprise.”

 Even if a company or organization doesn’t meet these definitions, employees may still be covered by the FLSA if their duties meet certain requirements, like if their work involves interstate commerce or if they’re domestic service workers.

 Is Your Company Stealing Your Wages?